21-Day Racial Equity Habit Building Challenge©

 Resources for Talking to Students about Police Violence and the Murder of George Floyd

 National Museum of African American History and Culture

 Anti-Asian Violence Resources

-Once people start to learn about white privilege and America’s systems of oppression through history, they often ask, “Why didn’t I see this sooner?”
+Once people start to learn about white privilege – past and present – they often ask, “Why didn’t I see this sooner?”
 It’s easy to overlook what we’re not looking for.
 Once you understand the phenomenon of selective noticing, take yourself on a noticing adventure.

 1) Watch the Test Your Awareness: Do The Test